ksahlin/strobealign/README.md

 StrobeAlign
 ==============

 Short-read aligner using syncmer-thinned strobemers.
+Strobealign implements PE and SE Illumina read alignment/mapping and is multithreaded.
+The default parameter setting is tailored for Illumina reads of lengths about 150-500nt.

+For reads shorter than 150nt, a lower value of parameter `-k` is recommentded (e.g. 15-17).

-The implementation is currently proof-of-concept.
-The default parameter setting is tailored for Illumina reads of length 150-500.
-For longer reads, we need chaining of seeds instead of the current approach, which is merging of overlapping seeds as described in the [preprint](https://doi.org/10.1101/2021.06.18.449070).
+StrobeAlign is currently not recommentded for long reads (>500nt) as significant implementation changes is needed.
+For long reads we need a different extention algorithm (chaining of seeds instead of the current approach described in the [preprint](https://doi.org/10.1101/2021.06.18.449070)) and split-mapping funcitionality.

 INSTALLATION